 The LIGHT programme is implemented in four African countries - Kenya, Malawi, Nigeria and Uganda - by a consortium comprising leading organisations working in global health.
 It is funded by UK aid from the UK government.

-LIGHT aims to address and shape the TB prevention, detection, and treatment agenda base argues for including, not replacing, men in the gender and health agenda, discourse, policies, and programmes.
-LIGHT contribute to real-world by conducting research; strengthening capacity for research; research management and research uptake; ensuring uptake of evidence generated by the programme into policy discussions; and monitoring, evaluating and apply learning from our work.
+research management and research uptake; ensuring uptake of evidence generated by the programme into policy discussions; and monitoring, evaluating and apply learning from our work.